-Broadstone Neighbourhood Watch was formed in 1987 and from a small beginning has grown steadily to its present size of over 3,200 dwellings, and is still gaining members.
+Broadstone Neighbourhood Watch was formed in 1986 and from a small beginning has grown steadily to its present size of over 3,200 dwellings and is still gaining members.

-Membership is open to all dwellings within the Broadstone postal district (and certain adjacent streets) upon payment of a small subscription – currently a minimum of £1 per annum.
+Membership is open to all dwellings within the Broadstone postal district (and certain adjacent streets) upon payment of a small donation – currently a minimum of £2 per annum.

 We produce a monthly Newsletter providing information about crimes in the area together with comment and advice.
 This is delivered to every participating dwelling (or can be sent on-line), and we find that this helps people feel more involved and responsible to work with and for each other.